learn-co-curriculum/phase-1-how-the-web-works/README.md

 ### Request Format

 Our client so far has made a request to YouTube's server.
-In this case, a request to `/adelevevo`.
-The server then responds with all the code associated with that resource `<!doctype html> .....</html>`, including all images, CSS files, JavaScript files, videos, music, etc.
+In this case, a request to `/user/adelevevo`.
+The server then responds with all the code associated with that resource (everything between `<!doctype html>` and `</html>`), including all images, CSS files, JavaScript files, videos, music, etc.

 When the client makes a request, it includes other items besides just the URL in the "headers."
-The request header contains all the information the server needs in order to fulfill the request: the type of request, the resource (path), and the domain, as well as some other metadata like what type of browser is making this request.
-The request header would look something like this.
+The request header contains all the information the server needs in order to fulfill the request: the type of request, the resource (path), and the domain, as well as some other metadata.
+The request header would look something like this:

 ![request header](https://s3.amazonaws.com/learn-verified/request-header.png)